phyllischerng/cpsc210-project/README.md

 that throw a checked exception is getTextCalories and getTextPrice methods inside CenterPanel.
 They throw a NegativeNumberException, which is an exception I created to ensure the Calories and Price fields are non-negative numbers.

+##Phase 4: Task 3
+Problems I found:
+- Too much coupling
+    - There are methods that contain duplicate code in CenterPanel, WestPanel, and EastPanel, such as loadDrinks() and init().
+However, all these methods operate on fields that belong locally within the panels.
+    - Another duplicate method is setPanelDimensions().
+-Poor cohesion
+    - CenterPanel handles the audio component as well as everything else.
+I could instead have a separate class for Audio.

+What I fixed:
+- Fixed many duplicate code across all classes, removed my original DrinkApp.java console application, and made a separate class Sound that handles audio for the app separately.
+Added SoundTest as well.